influxdata/docs-v2/content/influxdb/v2.0/influxdb-templates/monitor.md

 ## Alert when metrics stop reporting

 To ensure data is always flowing from your InfluxDB OSS instances into your InfluxDB Cloud account, create a deadman check to monitor data and write statuses.
-To recieve notifications when the deadman check is triggered, create a notification rule and endpoint.

 The Monitoring template includes a [deadman check](/influxdb/cloud/monitor-alert/checks/create/#deadman-check) that checks to see that metrics are reported at regular intervals.

+To recieve notifications when the deadman check is triggered, do the following:

+#### Create a Check

+1. Click **Alerts** in the navigation bar of your **InfluxDB Cloud** account to view the deadman check.

+    {{< nav-icon "alerts" >}}

+{{< img-hd src="/img/influxdb/2-0-monitor-oss-deadman.png" />}}
+2. Choose a InfluxDB OSS field or create a new OSS field for your deadman alert:
+    1. Click **Create** and select **Deadman Check** in the dropown menu.
+    2. Define your query with at least one field.
+    3. Click **Submit** and **Configure Check**.
+   When metrics stop reporting, you'll receive an alert.
+3. Start under **Schedule Every**, set the amount of time to check for data.
+4. Set the amount of time to wait before switching to a critical alert.
+5. Save the Check and click on **View History** of the Check under the gear icon to verify it is running.

+#### Create a notification endpoint

+Notification endpoints specify which endpoint to send the alerts.

+1. Create a [notification endpoint](/influxdb/cloud/monitor-alert/notification-endpoints/create/) by going to **Alerts > Notification Endpoint**.
+2. Select a destination.
+InfluxDB Cloud supports different endpoints.
+On the Free Plan, to send a message to Slack, create a [Slack Webhook](https://api.slack.com/messaging/webhooks) and enter it in **Incoming Webhook URL**.
+3. Click **Edit Notification Endpoint**.

+#### Create a notification rule

+Notification rules send a message to a specified notification endpoint whenever there is an outage.

+1. Create a [notification rule](/influxdb/cloud/monitor-alert/notification-rules/create/) by going to **Notification Rule**.
+2. Complete the **About** section.
+3. Click **Create Notification Rule**.

+create a notification rule and endpoint.

 1. Click **Alerts** in the navigation bar of your **InfluxDB Cloud** account to view the deadman check.